civictechdc/congress_meeting_map/README.md

 An interactive knowledge graph visualization that transforms congressional hackathon breakout discussions into an explorable, intuitive interface.
 Built with React, TypeScript, D3.js, and Tailwind CSS.

+## 🧪 How This Was Made

+- Prototyping: Early concepts and the `data_analysis/idea.md` brief were drafted in Gemini.
+The static prototype in `data_analysis/` was bootstrapped from those notes in gemini.
+- Data analysis: Dataset exploration and JSON‑LD shaping were performed using a mix of Gemini and ChatGPT, with artifacts preserved under `data_analysis/data/`, `data_analysis/raw_data/`, and `data_analysis/schemas/`.
+- Explorer build: The Vite + React + TypeScript explorer in `congressional-insight-explorer/` was built in Cursor, leveraging Claude Opus (thinking mode) during initial scaffolding and design iteration, then refined through GPT‑5 Codex via Codex for code improvements and polish.
+- Provenance: This README and AGENTS.md document the repo layout and workflow.
+Commit messages follow conventional commits to reflect iteration stages.

 ## 🚀 Features

 - **Interactive Force-Directed Graph**: Visualize the relationships between different discussion topics